-An Azure resource group is a required grouping for all your Azure virtual machines (VMs).
-In this post, we’ll look into what this group structure actually means—and how you can use it for better governance and resource management for your infrastructure.
+An Azure resource group is a Microsoft Azure service that requires grouping for all your Azure virtual machines (VMs).
+In this post, we’ll look into what this group structure actually means, and how you can use it for better governance and to better manage Azure resources for your infrastructure.

 The Azure Resource Manager

-First, a brief overview of how you can manage resource groups through the Azure Resource Manager, which you are probably familiar with as it’s the management layer for your resources.
+First, a brief overview of how you can manage and provision resource groups through the Azure Resource Manager—which you are probably familiar with—as it’s the management layer for your resources.
 With the Azure Resource Manager, you can manage your infrastructure through declarative templates rather than through scripts, tagging management, deployment templates, dependency mapping, simplified role-based access control and clarified cost management.

 What are Azure resource groups?